Magical December Birthstones – Tanzanite, Turquoise and Blue Zircon

 History and Origin

-Zircon dates back more than 4.4 billion years and is considered the oldest mineral on earth.
-Commonly found in sand and sedimentary deposits, as well as metamorphic rocks and crystallized magma.
+Zircon dates back more than 4.4 billion years and is considered the oldest mineral on Earth.
+Commonly found in sand and sedimentary deposits, as well as metamorphic rocks and crystallised magma.

-Due to its chemical makeup, Zircon has survived ages of geologic events like erosion and pressure shifts.
+Due to its chemical makeup, Zircon has endured geologic events such as erosion and pressure shifts over the ages.

 Zircon contains the radioactive element uranium, which changes the gemstone’s chemical structure and colour over time, giving us important clues about the planet’s formation.